-Philips Hue Sync TV app available for Samsung TVs
+Philips Hue Sync TV app available for Samsung TVs, matches your lighting with on-screen action

-(Pocket-lint) - Signify has announced a dedicated app for Samsung TVs that will sync your Philips Hue lighting with the action on screen.
+Signify has announced a dedicated app for Samsung TVs that will sync your Philips Hue lighting with the action on screen.

 The Philips Hue app for Samsung TVs means you can get an Ambilight-style effect without needing a Philips TV.